Origin Gardenia Jasminoïdes

-Did you know that the Gardenia Jasminoïdes, also known as the Cape Jasmine, actually comes from South Asia?
-Originally this plant was most common in Vietnam, South China, Taiwan, Japan and India.
+Did you know that the Gardenia Jasminoïdes, also called the Cape Jasmine, actually comes from South Asia?
+This plant was originally most common in Vietnam, South China, Taiwan, Japan and India.
 The Gardenia is named after the Scottish-born American physicist Dr. Alexander Garden (1730-1791)

 The Gardenia belongs to the Rubiaceae family (the star-leaf family).